-The Sugar Shack was opened in June, 1976 by JoAnn Kilsdonk, with business partner Sharon Dixon (who later opened Fannies).
-Advertisements for The Sugar Shack (which first appeared in the July 1976 issue of the GPU News) advertised it as "A bar by and for women".
+The Sugar Shack was opened in 1975 or 1976 by JoAnn Kilsdonk, with business partner Sharon Dixon (who later opened Fannies).
+Advertisements for The Sugar Shack (which first appeared in the July 1976 issue of the GPU News) advertised it as "A bar owned and operated BY and FOR women".

 The August 1976 issue of the local "GLIB Guide" describes the business as follows: "Women, women, women!
 And lots of room to mingle.
 By and for gay women."

 The Sugar Shack was sold around 1985 to Dotie, who for a time reopened it as a lesbian bar named D.K.'s Tavern.
 But that was not to be; the business was sold once more in late 1987 to Al Thomas, who eventually reopened it as a men's gay bar, The Triangle, which was to survive at least 20 years.

 In a rare interview Sharon gave to LGBT historian Michail Takach in 2017, she outlines much of the inside story and history of the Sugar Shack.
 Michail's article tells the story:

 Sharon and her partner Joann Kilsdonk opened the Sugar Shack (135 E. National Ave.) in 1975 with the full support of Alderwoman Mary Ann McNulty.
 The Sugar Shack was the first bar in Milwaukee history owned by lesbians for lesbians.
 And it was an immediate success.

 "It wasn't a big space, but we'd still have 150 women in there at a time," said Sharon.
 "The women would come from all over Wisconsin and northern Illinois, several days a week.
 They were just so happy to have a space of their own, and owners who knew what they wanted.
 They were giving their dollars to members of their own community for the first time."